checkedc/checkedc-clang/CheckedC-Implementation-Notes.md

 bounds will be inserted during conversion to LLVM IR.

 There is no design for extending C++ with checking.
 Because there is no design, C++ specific code in LLVM/clang is not being extended to handle checked extensions at this time.
+LLVM/clang will only allow the Checked C extension to be used with C and will not allow it to be used with C++, Objective C, or OpenCL.

 ** Processing extensions to the IR